 In December 2021, the Citizens’ Ag Committee began meeting.
-Their work evolved from providing input to the TB regarding ongoing mediation in the WOMP lawsuit, to providing policy recommendations for zoning ordinance amendments related to agricultural sections of the zoning ordinance, including winery-chateaus.
+Their work evolved from providing input to the Township Board regarding ongoing mediation in the WOMP lawsuit, to providing policy recommendations for zoning ordinance amendments related to agricultural sections of the zoning ordinance, including winery-chateaus.

-In May 2022, the committee forwarded their policy recommendations to the PC for consideration, and in July 2022, a special joint study session with the TB and PC took place, where they discussed proposed ordinance amendments to Farm Processing Facilities and Winery-Chateaus.
+In May 2022, the committee forwarded their policy recommendations to the Planning Commission for consideration, and in July 2022, a special joint study session with the Township Board and Planning Commission took place, where they discussed proposed ordinance amendments to Farm Processing Facilities and Winery-Chateaus.

 A Summary of the Proposed Amendments